 Zagreb cakes come from the Central-European tradition.
 Think Vienna and Budapest and try to translate this into pastry.
 Try apple or cherry strudel, walnut or poppy seed role, or kremšnita [cream custard cake].

 There’s an explosion of sweets in Zagreb patisseries.
 You can mix the local ones with the French and Italian desserts.
-The best places are Amelie (Vlaška 5), Torte i to (Teslina 7) and Mak na konac (Popa Dukljanina 1).
+The best places are Amelie (Vlaška 5), Torte i to (Teslina 7) and Vincek (Ilica 18).

 Zagreb nightlife is at its best when the warm weather kicks in.
 Then the whole city is out and about, enjoying a drink and swaying to the rhythm of live music.

-Hang out in wine bars, taste the local craft beer.
-Combine all that with a movie screened under the stars.
+Looking for where to go out in Zagreb?
+It's simple.
+Hang out in wine bars, taste the local craft beer and combine all that with a movie screened under the stars.